curtsheller/laravel-repository/README.md

 Laravel Repositories is used to abstract the data layer, making our application more flexible to maintain.

 #### Forked from: [iEgria/l5-repository](https://github.com/iEgria/l5-repository) which was forked from [prettus/l5-repository, 2.9.*](https://github.com/andersao/l5-repository).
-The wasn't being updated for the latest Laravel version or just took was to long to update.
+The `prettus/l5-repository` was not being updated for the latest Laravel version or just took was to long to update in the past.

 (_docs from andersao/l5-repository_)